CAM-E-L/DataAnalysis/README.md

 Welcome to the Cognitive-Affective Maps tools *CAM-App*!
 ======================================================

 **CAM tools make building in-browser Cognitive-Affective Maps (CAMs) easy**.
-It’s a simple, graphical interace to help setting up CAM studies using our *Cognitive-Affective Map extended logic* (C.A.M.E.L.) software.
+It’s a simple, graphical interface to help setting up CAM studies using our *Cognitive-Affective Map extended logic* (C.A.M.E.L.) software.
 The resulting data can be analyzed using our developed *CAM-App*.